ashitechdev/Flutter-Mini-Apps/4 Weather API App/README.md

 - Enhanced UI with Animations(with multiple layouts such as Lists , Grids etc..)

-- News Search Facility (with custom Filters)

 - Share to Other Apps using [share package](https://pub.dev/packages/share).

-- History of News Viewed using any local storage such as [sqflite](https://pub.dev/packages/sqflite) or [hive](https://pub.dev/packages?q=hive)

 - Offline Mode (catching the news - again with hive or sqflite)